ywkawai/FE-Project/README.md

  For more animations of simulation results, please see the Wiki of FE-project on github or 'FE-project gallery' channel on YouTube (url: https://www.youtube.com/channel/UCO17OQtKHwkkQwmHD9y9mQg/featured).

+## Models with FE library
+### Dynamical cores of atmospheric model
+- 2D and 3D dynamical core of nonhydrostatic atmospheric model

 ## Simple samples with FE library
 ### 1D problems
   - linear advection